Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-From Edinburgh to Leeds, take the fastest train in 2h 56m, typically 3h 7m.
-Daily, 56 trains depart from Edinburgh, with the first at 05:48 and the last at 23:45.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Edinburgh to Leeds on the fastest train in 2h 56m, usually 3h 7m.
+Each day, 57 trains leave from Edinburgh, starting at 05:48 and ending at 23:45.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||